Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 Outro

-On the way to Brew Hill, we walked through the lush old-growth with towering trees.
-There we caught glimpses of Rattlesnake Mountain and Mount Si from the northern edge.
-I was even able to see Mount Index and Three Fingers!
+En route to Brew Hill was the lush old-growth with towering trees.
+We peeked at Rattlesnake Mountain and Mount Si from the northern edge.
+Surprisingly, I saw Mount Index and Three Fingers.

-On the way out, we went through Taylor Mountain’s summit again.
-Other than a couple of photo stops, we continued walking down the road back to the gate.
+On the way out, we returned through Taylor Mountain’s summit.
+Other than several photo stops, we continued down the road back to the gate.

 When 18 met 90